Do ya think I'm sexy? David Moyes has done exactly what West Ham asked him to do by keeping the club in the Premier League — but has he done enough?

 Moyes inherited a mess.
 The squad was unfit, unorganised, low in confidence and on the receiving end of a battering — week in — week out.
-The Scotsman, aided by a such a large number of assistants that one often wonders if there’s enough room for all of them in the dugout, quickly turned the club’s fortunes (which are often hiding) around.
+The Scotsman, aided by such a large number of assistants that one often wonders if there's enough room for them in the dugout, quickly turned the club's fortunes (which are often hiding) around.

 Energy levels, fitness, confidence, and organisation through the team all vastly improved, and the club pulled away from the relegation zone.
-Moyes achieved this turnaround with the same squad Bilic had — bar the 36 year old Patrice Evra and Championship-plucked Jordan Hugill — who has so far played only 22 minutes of football in claret and blue.
+Moyes achieved this turnaround with the same squad Bilic had — bar the 36-year-old Patrice Evra and Championship-plucked Jordan Hugill — who has so far played only 22 minutes of football in claret and blue.

-There are indeed sexier choices than David Moyes, but is a club of West Ham’s level going to attract a better manager him?
-That’s questionable.
+There are indeed sexier choices than David Moyes, but is a club of West Ham's level going to attract a better manager than him?
+That's questionable.
 Would a manager capable of managing a top club come to West Ham?
-That’s questionable too.
+That's questionable too.